zmy-9/INKTM/README.md

 ICPR Workshop'2021: Input-Aware Neural Knowledge Tracing Machine.
 (Tensorflow implementation for INKTM)

+The codes are put into the file INKTM_github!

 This is the code for the paper: [Input-Aware Neural Knowledge Tracing Machine](https://link.springer.com/chapter/10.1007/978-3-030-68799-1_25)

 If you find this code is useful for your research, please cite as: